Asbury’s primary goal continues to be the safety of our congregation and community during the COVID-19 pandemic.

 While we are doing everything we can to keep things clean, we know that it is up to each individual to choose whether it is in their best interest to attend services or events and that you do so at your own risk.

-For the time being, the church building will remain closed until we enter Phase 3 as outlined above.
 We encourage you to mail in your tithes and offerings by mail or give online using our safe and secure giving link at asburyonline.org/give.
 If you need to deliver your gift in person, please contact a staff member for assistance.

-While the building is closed, our church family continues to do important mission work in our community and your continued financial support is vital to these ongoing works and we thank you for your faithful giving.
+Though we have not fully reopened at this time, our church family continues to do important mission work in our community and your continued financial support is vital to these ongoing works and we thank you for your faithful giving.

 Asbury church staff members are here to help in any way we can during this time.
 You can reach any staff member by email.
 Visit asburyonline.org/staff for a listing of our staff and their contact information.
 If you have questions about Asbury's reopening plan, contact David Miller, Asbury's Church Coordinator at email@example.com.